david-andrew/dewy-lang/docs/src/range-types.md

 'panda' in? word_range  //returns true
 ```

 which would create a range that consists of every possible 5 letter combination starting from the word `'apple'` and iterating through to the word `'zebra'`.

-NOTE that this is distinct from every dictionary word in that range, as it will include many many gibberish words.
+> Note: this is distinct from every dictionary word in that range, as it will include many many gibberish words.

 TDB exactly what criteria will be used for ordering strings, as I like string orderings that respect numbers embedded in them (e.g. `'apple2'` should come before `'apple10'`), but that becomes difficult with arbitrary strings. perhaps there might be a macro setting for the ordering type used